itay1989/Selenium--Java/README.md

 # same code only with WebManager!

-## note that more packages are imported since u use multiple browsers
+## note that more packages are imported since i use multiple browsers

 import org.openqa.selenium.By;
 import org.openqa.selenium.WebDriver;